Avoid Fraudulent Employers on Odesk

 - Initial interview.
 This could be in many forms, such as:

 - Group interview.
 Some clients prefer to do the initial interview by batch in order to pre-screen candidates.
 The most popular tools to do this are Skype or GoToMeeting.

 - Chat.
 Prior to a video interview, clients usually have a junior recruiter double check on some important points.
 This ensures that both parties are not wasting their time on candidates who are in fact not suitable for the job.
 During these chats, you can expect that employers will ask very basic things only, such as availability to work during the required hours or commitment level.

 - Voice or video interview.
 This is commonly the final step in the recruitment process, prior to offering the contract on Odesk.
 This can be a one-time interview, or it could be done in stages, talking to different people in the organization.
 It is similar to how you would do it in an offline recruitment process, except that you do most of it via your computer.

-- 7There are some testimonials on site, coming from other contractors.You can get an idea about how they treated other employees in the past by looking at the testimonials.Advertisement
+- 7You can get an idea about how they treated other employees in the past by looking at the testimonials.There are some testimonials on site, coming from other contractors.Advertisement

 Categories : Communications & Education

 Recent edits by: Monika, Jonathan, Christine dela Cruz